Selvakumar4You/openshift-3june-2024/Day1/README.md

   - an unique name
   - desired number of Pods that should be running
   - container image that must be used to deploy the Pod containers
+- Rolling update is supported by Deployment Controller
+-
 ## What is a Controller?
 - is a application that runs in a infinite loop
 - it keeps looking for specific type of resources created within Openshift cluster in any namespace/project
-- it has some special permissions to monitor
+- it has some special permissions to monitor certain resources in any project/namespace
+- For example
+  - Deployment Controller can detect Deployment resources created/edited/deleted/scaled up/down in any namespace/project
+  - ReplicaSet Controller can detect ReplicaSet resources created in any namespace/project